Free Trial VS Paid Trial: When to Switch Your Model [Ahrefs & Surfer SEO Case Study]

 - You can A/B test if a paid trial would be right for you on a new user segment of educated leads.
 People who sign up through a blog post or a feature page.

-- The three steps to providing a great product experience for paid trial users are: make the time to value as short as possible, create engaging product discovery experiences, don’t ever stop being a resource to your customers.
+- The three steps to providing a great product experience for paid trial users are: make the time to value as short as possible, create engaging product discovery experiences, and don’t ever stop being a resource to your customers.

 - A free trial vs paid trial is a better growth tool and should be used when testing the product-market fit, for products dependent on outside capital, and with a small userbase.